Lerg/extension-admob/README.md

 ## Project Settings

-To use this extension, open `game.project` and add an entry into the `dependencies` property:  `https://github.com/Lerg/extension-admob/archive/master.zip`.
-Multiple items can be separated by a space character.
+To use this extension, open `game.project` and add an entry into the `dependencies` property:  `https://github.com/Lerg/extension-admob/archive/master.zip` and `https://github.com/defold/extension-firebase-core/archive/master.zip`.

 Then select `Project -> Fetch Libraries` to download the extension in your project.

 Previsouly `App Manifest` was required in `game.project` under `native_extension`.
 Now it's not needed and if you had it - please remove.

-In `game.project` set `Android -> Minimum Sdk Version` to 14.

 ## Test Ads